Dual Diagnosis Treatment in Massachusetts

 Reportedly, in Massachusetts in 2016 around 52% of people treated for substance use disorder had been treated for a mental health disorder in the past.4

-Signs You Need Professional Co-Occurring Disorder Treatment
+Signs You Need Treatment for a Co-Occurring Disorder

 Only a medical professional can determine if a patient has a substance use disorder or a mental health disorder.
 However, recognizing some of the following criteria used by clinicians when diagnosing a substance use disorder may be an indication to seek a professional evaluation:5